 In this list, you’ll find:

-- virtual ghost tours for remote teams
+- Virtual ghost tours for remote and hybrid teams

-- virtual Halloween party ideas
+- Virtual Halloween party ideas and activities

-- spooky team building activities
+- Spooky team building activities

 - Halloween happy hour ideas for virtual teams